 - National Trust – Great site with lots of information.
 Lots of good countryside jobs here.

-- Lantra – Opportunities for careers in the land-based & environmental sector
+- Lantra – Opportunities for careers in the land-based and environmental sector

 - Conservation Jobs UK – Job site focussed on the conservation sector.